 Latte: espresso with steamed milk with a little foam.

 Macchiato: espresso with just a dash of foamed milk.

 Now that we know where our coffee is grown, the types of beans, the effects on our global economy, and the environmental impact let's sit back and think about our choices.

-Go ahead, enjoy your lattes, cappuccinos, mochas, Irish coffee, macchiato, or even something as simple as a straight up black coffee.
+Go ahead, enjoy your lattes, cappuccinos, mochas, Irish coffee, macchiato, or even something as simple as a straight-up black coffee.
 Whichever you chose, relish in the perfectly roasted bean, and remember, somewhere out there, between the Tropics of Cancer and Capricorn, your next cup is waiting to be harvested.
-There is a lot of time and effort put into our morning rituals, our pick me ups, and in our love of coffee in general.
+There is a lot of time and effort put into our morning rituals, our pick me ups and our love of coffee in general.
 Now, I do believe I am off to get myself a cup of the nectar of the Gods.

 Questions & Answers